Criticism of Christianity: Mistranslation

 Translation has given rise to a number of issues, as the original languages are often quite different in grammar as well as word meaning.
 While the Chicago Statement on Biblical Inerrancy states that inerrancy applies only to the original languages, some believers trust their own translation to be the accurate one.
 One such group of believers is known as the King James Only movement.
 For readability, clarity, or other reasons, translators may choose different wording or sentence structure, and some translations may choose to paraphrase passages.
 Because some of the words in the original language have ambiguous or difficult to translate meanings, debates over the correct interpretation occur.

 Criticisms are also sometimes raised because of inconsistencies arising between different English translations of the Hebrew or Greek text.
 Some Christian interpretations are criticized for reflecting specific doctrinal bias or a variant reading between the Masoretic Hebrew and Septuagint Greek manuscripts often quoted in the New Testament.

 Criticism of historical behavior

-Certain interpretations of some moral decisions in the Bible are considered ethically questionable by many modern groups.
-Some of the passages most commonly criticized include colonialism, the subjugation of women, religious intolerance, condemnation of homosexuality, and support for the institution of slavery in both Old and New Testaments.
+Certain interpretations of some moral decisions in the Bible are considered ethically questionable by human rights activists and scholars, historians, and critics of religion.
+Some of the passages most commonly criticized include colonialism, the subjugation of women, religious intolerance, condemnation of homosexuality and transgender identity, and support for the institution of slavery in both Old and New Testaments.